Masks will be required for all at Watertown City Hall

 The state’s masking requirement went into effect this past Monday.

-As the result of the surge, masks will be required to be worn in all indoor public places unless businesses or venues implement a vaccine requirement.
+As a result of the surge, masks will be required to be worn in all indoor public places unless businesses or venues implement a vaccine requirement.

-Except for council and other public meetings, the public has not been able to enter City Hall without an appointment since the pandemic began last winter.
+Except for council and other public meetings, the public has not been able to enter City Hall without an appointment since the pandemic began.

 (0) comments